Xiaolian

 Under the advice of Dong Zhongshu, Emperor Wu ordered each commandery to recommend one filial and one incorrupt candidate for civil offices.
-Later the nomination became proportional; Emperor He of Han changed the proportion to one candidate for every 200,000 residents, and one for every 100,000 residents in ethnic minority regions.
-The nominator was also responsible if the nominee was charged with corruption, and could be punished if he refused to nominate qualified individuals.
+Later the nomination became proportional.
+The He Emperor of the Han changed the proportion to one candidate for every 200,000 residents in most areas of the empire and one for every 100,000 residents in non-Sinicized regions.
+The nominator was liable for punishment both if his nominees were charged with corruption and if he failed to provide nominations.